Vocal Tuner

 The best way to use the Vocal Tuner depends on the vocal track:

-- If it's more or less OK you can use a Vocal Tuner to add some polish, no editing required.
+- If it's more or less OK, you can use the Vocal Tuner to add some polish, with no editing required.

-- If the vocals are really good but a few notes are off you can process just those notes.
-To do this you can click "SEL ALL" followed by "OFF" to turn all keys off.
-Then find the bad notes, select all 12 keys in those places and switch them on.
+- If the vocals are very good but a few notes are off, you can process just those notes.
+To do this, click "SEL ALL" followed by "OFF" to turn all notes off.
+Then find the incorrect notes, select all 12 notes in those sections, and switch them on.

-- If the vocals are pretty bad the Vocal Tuner may quantize to the wrong notes.
-This can happen if, for example, an F is so low it's closer to E than to F. You can solve this by selecting the E key and turning it off.
+- If the vocals are quite poor, the Vocal Tuner may quantize to the wrong notes.
+This can happen if, for example, an F is so flat that it's closer to E than F. You can solve this by selecting the E note and turning it off.

-Note: When used in an audio track the Vocal Tuner updates the key editor pitch curves even if the transport isn't running.
-It uses the track's audio file directly for this, so any effects preceding the Vocal Tuner aren't applied.
-For example: if an Automated Fader effect is used to mute a note the muted note will still be visible in the Vocal Tuner.
+Note: When used in an audio track, the Vocal Tuner updates the note editor's pitch curves even when the transport isn't running.
+In this case the track's audio file is analyzed directly, so any effects that precede the Vocal Tuner are not applied.
+For example, if an Automated Fader effect is used to mute a note, the muted note will still appear in the Vocal Tuner.

-Note: the Vocal Tuner only works if delay compensation is available.
-In short this means it doesn't work 'live' using Soft Monitoring.
+Note: The Vocal Tuner only works if delay compensation is available.
+In short, this means it doesn't work "live" when using Soft Monitoring.